open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client displays Sender a notification.
 2. Use case ends.

-### UC.Client.02 — Decrypt CDOC2 Container with a security token
+### UC.Client.02 — Decrypt CDOC 2.0 Container with a security token

 **Use Case Context**
-: CDOC2 Client Application (Client) decrypts the archive in the CDOC 2 container provided by Receiver, using a key capsule from either Key Capsule Transmission Server or from inside the container.
+: CDOC 2.0 Client Application (Client) decrypts the archive in the CDOC 2 container provided by Receiver, using a key capsule from either Key Capsule Transmission Server or from inside the container.

 **Scope**
 CDOC 2.0 Client Application